ietf-wg-jsonpath/iregexp/draft-ietf-jsonpath-iregexp.md

 This document uses the abbreviation "regexp" for what are usually called regular expressions in programming.
-"I-Regexp" is used as a noun meaning a character string which conforms to the requirements in this specification; the plural is "I-Regexps".
+"I-Regexp" is used as a noun meaning a character string (sequence of Unicode scalar values) that conforms to the requirements in this specification; the plural is "I-Regexps".

 {::boilerplate bcp14-tagged}